AxmetES/devman_bot/README.md

 ```python
  pip install -r requirements.txt
 ```
-Сreate a file for storing sensitive data, secret keys and tokens.
+Create an `.env` file in the project directory for storing sensitive data, secret keys and tokens.

 ```python
  BOT_TOKEN='your token'